ActGuard/actguard/docs/api-reference.md

 ### Properties

-These are readable after the context block exits (or during it):

 | Property | Type | Description |
 |----------|------|-------------|
 | `tokens_used` | `int` | Total tokens consumed so far (input + output across all calls). |